Driving School Diaries, Part I

 Driving practice starts in two weeks.
 I’ll attend on Mondays, Wednesdays, and every second Friday, for 100 minutes each time.

-Given I already know how to drive, it’ll be a long six weeks.
+Given I already know how to drive, it may be a long six weeks.

 Before then, I have to read 190 pages of the textbook, and go to hospital to complete my health check.